 The employee may be dismissed by the employer without notice for:

-- Being absent from work for a period of ten consecutive days or for a period of twenty days in a year is a breach of contract.
+- Lastly, being absent from work for a period of ten consecutive days or for a period of twenty days in a year is a breach of contract.

 - Disclosing the secrets of the company that affects the company.

-- Use of fake means to acquire the job.
+- Use of artificial means to acquire the job.

 - Using the company’s resources for personal interest.

 - Not being able to perform the duties assigned.